tusharshahrs/pulumi-homelab/azure-native-workshop/02-serverless/03-provisioning-infrastructure.md

 Duration: 7s
 ```

 Notice that no resources are created.
 This is expected as we were adding outputs.
-The keys and the connection strings are marked as **secret**
+The keys and the connection strings are marked as **secret**.
 To view them via the cli, run:  [pulumi stack output](https://www.pulumi.com/docs/reference/cli/pulumi_stack_output/) ```--show-secrets```

 ## Step 5 &mdash; Create a Function App